szoutwp/articles/31. TailwindCSS and Variables/README.md

 };
 ```

-The synatx is very similar to how we would use the variables normally with CSS where it would normally look like:
+The syntax is very similar to how we would use the variables normally with CSS where it would normally look like:

 ```css
 element {